 |Copyright © Nucleus Medical Media, Inc.|

-- Having a catheter that is not coated with an antimicrobial—a substance that kills bacteria
+- A catheter that is not coated with an anti-germ substance

 CLABSI may cause: